rlucente-se-jboss/bootc-demo/README.md

     podman tag $CONTAINER_REPO:v1 $CONTAINER_REPO:prod
     podman push $CONTAINER_REPO:prod

-Make sure this container repository is publicly accessible.
+NB: If you're not using the lightweight local registry, then make sure this container repository is publicly accessible.
 You may need to log into your registry using a browser to change the accessibility.

 ### Deploy the image using an ISO file
 Run the following command to generate an installable ISO file for your